mhaleevans/Hashicorp/terraform-getting-started.md

 For basic information about Terraform, see [Introduction to Terraform](https://www.terraform.io/intro/index.html).

-For further in-depth information and ideas, see [Terraform Documentation] (https://www.terraform.io/docs/index.html).
+For further in-depth information and ideas, see [Terraform Documentation](https://www.terraform.io/docs/index.html).